Southern California wildfires trigger mass destruction, hurting families, economy

 "Our thoughts and prayers are with everyone in the path of California’s wildfires.
 I encourage everyone to heed the advice and orders of local and state officials.
 THANK YOU to all First Responders for your incredible work!"

-In light of the Thomas Fire, here’s what you need to know about California wildfires.
+In light of the Thomas Fire and others, here’s what you need to know about California wildfires.

 How do the fires start?

-Roughly 95 percent of wildfires are caused by humans, Scott McLean, an information officer at the California Department of Forestry and Fire Protection, or Cal Fire, told Fox News.
+While wildfires in Northern California are often caused by lightening storms, about 99 percent of wildfires in Southern California are caused by humans, David Peterson, a senior research biologist with the U.S. Forest Service, Pacific Northwest Research Station, told Fox News.

-A simple task -- like mowing the lawn, throwing a cigarette butt out of a window, or parking a car on dry grass -- can spark a fire, he said.
+While throwing a cigarette butt out of a window is usually not enough to spark a fire, Peterson said, other simple tasks -- like mowing the lawn or parking a car on dry grass -- can.

 How are wildfires stopped?